 Required documentation includes, but is not limited to the following: Compliance Monitoring Fee Agreement, Election of Low Income Housing Tax Credit , BIN Assignment Form, Gross Rent Floor Election Form, Tenant Selection Plan and Affirmative Fair Housing Marketing Plan outlining how the Project will market units to underserved tenants, including tenants with special needs.

+When an issuer in the state, other than the Authority, receives an allocation of the state’s volume cap for a Project, pursuant to Section 42 of the Internal Revenue Code, the sponsor of that project must separately request an award of 4% Tax Credits from the Authority to obtain a preliminary determination of eligibility for those credits, known as a 42(m) letter.

+All requirements of the QAP and application process must be met when requesting a 42(m) letter along with the current fee required to issue the determination.

+The initial application submission must also include a preliminary determination letter (the 42(m)(2)(d) Letter) from the issuer of the tax-exempt bonds that addresses the tax credit dollar amount and the reasonableness of project costs.

 2) Request for Extension